 The Hisense U6GR is great for gaming.
 It has a few gaming features like FreeSync VRR support to reduce screen tearing, and it has low input lag for a responsive gaming experience.
 Unfortunately, its motion handling isn't the best as motion looks blurry with black smearing, and it's limited to a 60Hz panel, so you can't play high-frame-rate games.
 However, it performs well in dark rooms thanks to its fantastic native contrast and decent local dimming.

 The Hisense U6GR is great for watching movies in HDR.
 It displays deep blacks thanks to the high native contrast ratio, and the local dimming feature does a decent job at improving the picture quality in dark scenes.
 It displays a wide color gamut for HDR content, and while its HDR peak brightness is okay, it doesn't get bright enough to make highlights pop the way the creator intended.
-It also doesn't support HDR10+, meaning some streaming content will be limited to HDR10.

 The Hisense U6GR is great for HDR gaming.
 It has great gaming performance, thanks to its low input lag and gaming features like VRR support.
 It delivers good picture quality in HDR because it has great dark room performance, and it displays a wide color gamut.
 However, it has a few limitations because it's limited to a 60Hz panel, so you can't use it for 120Hz gaming in HDR, and really small highlights in HDR don't stand out.